siteorigin/so-widgets-bundle/readme.txt

 * Layout Slider Widget lets you build layouts on slides using SiteOrigin Page Builder.
 * Masonry Widget to add images in a masonry layout.
 * Tabs Widget that'll let you group content into tabbed sections.
-* Taxonomy Widget to display a post's taxonomies.
+* Taxonomy Widget to display the selected taxonomy for the current post.
 * Testimonials Widget to show people what your users/customers think of you.

 Once you enable a widget, you'll be able to use it anywhere standard widgets are used.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in your WordPress admin.